shimizukawa/pycontw2013-sphinx-introduction/index.rst

    Do you know Excel HOUGAN-SHI?
 HOUGAN-SHI means "Squares of paper".
    In Japan, many many documentations has been made with Excel HOUGAN-SHI.
-   It is not confortable I think.
+   It is not feasible I think because it is not easy to maintenance and not easy to recognize difference by changing.

 .. s6:: effect slide